ArtOfCode-/concaten/README.md

     * An object should be freed once its references reach 0.
 The trick will be architecting things such that it can work like that, without being deleted when it's transferred from (for example) the data stack to C code that's just using its value.
+    * Remember to use [atomics](http://en.cppreference.com/w/c/atomic), to mitigate possible threading-related issues.
+If we decide to do threading in v1, at least.
   * [ ] Circular references - 0.1.5
     * The big downside to refcounters is that they don't catch circular references.
 I need to figure out a way to deal with that.
 Maybe something that keeps track of all objects with refcount > 0 and searches